How to Deliver Analytics Governance in a Decentralized World: Thoughts and Experiences from Donald Farmer and Heena Sood

 The webinar also emphasized the need for strong platform capabilities to support decentralized governance, including:

-• BI Glossary and Dictionary: Management and curation of key performance indicators (KPIs) and analytics assets.
+• BI Glossary and Dictionary: Management and curation of KPIs and analytics assets.

 • Report Governance and Stewardship: Establish governance workflows, setting report certification standards, and utilize metadata maintenance for insights on usage.